numencode/wn-fundamentals-plugin/README.md

 - where `production` is remote server name specified in the config file

 The command supports some optional arguments:
-`php artisan project:pull production -pull -nomerge`
+`php artisan project:pull production --pull --nomerge`
-- where `-pull` or `-p` is optional argument which executes git pull command before git push
+- where `--pull` or `-p` is optional argument which executes git pull command before git push
-- where `-nomerge` or `-m` is optional argument which does not merge changes automatically
+- where `--nomerge` or `-m` is optional argument which does not merge changes automatically

 ### Deploy changes to a remote server